UoB-COMSM0110/2024-group-3/README.md

 # 9. Installation

-1. Download processing from the following link: [download here](https://processing.org/download).
+1. Download Processing from the following link: [download here](https://processing.org/download).
       This downloads the graphical library and integrated development environment that the game will run on.

 1. Download and extract the following ZIP file: [Survival Sanke]().